RJPearson94/terraform-provider-twilio/docs/resources/iam_api_key.md

 # twilio_iam_api_key Resource

-Manages a API Key for a Twilio Account.
+Manages an API Key for a Twilio Account.
 See the [API docs](https://www.twilio.com/docs/iam/keys/api-key-resource) for more information

 !> Only Standard API Keys can be created via the API.
-If you require a Master API Key then you will need to be create this manually in the Twilio console
+If you require a Master API Key then you will need to create this manually in the Twilio console

 ## Example Usage